 If core facility support is required, projects should propose to work with one of the following INBRE-supported facilities:

-SIRP proposals are solicited from currently enrolled undergraduate or graduate students at institutions of higher education in the SC INBRE network who have not previously held a SIRP award.
+SIRP proposals are solicited from currently enrolled undergraduate or graduate/medical students at institutions of higher education in the SC INBRE network who have not previously held a SIRP award.

 Although more than one application can be submitted per lab per funding period, the projects submitted by students with the same faculty mentor must be distinct projects.
 Two students working as a team on the same project under the same mentor can apply together for a single SIRP award although the award amount will remain the same.